GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 This is where the magic really happens!

-Browsers have a lot of helpful built-in features that use input element attributes.
+Browsers have multiple helpful built-in features that use input element attributes.

 ### Help users start faster